jonbellah/jonbellah.com/src/pages/posts/2017-07-31-testing-jest/index.md

 ---
-title: Testing React Applications with Jest and Enzyme
+title: Intro to Testing React Applications with Jest and Enzyme
-date: "2017-07-21T04:11:28.533Z"
+date: "2017-07-31T04:11:28.533Z"
-path: "/articles/testing-react-jest-enzyme/"
+path: "/articles/intro-react-testing/"
-excerpt: "tbd"
+excerpt: "React testing (and JS testing, in general) is an incredibly broad topic with a lot of nuance.
+In this post, I primarily want to focus on exploring some of the basic what's and why's of, as well as a few best practices for, testing React applications."
 ---

 Automated testing is something that I've always found particularly interesting.
-In fact, I've even done a few [talks](https://jonbellah.com/speaking/) and written a few [articles](https://css-tricks.com/visual-regression-testing-with-phantomcss/) on the topic in the past.
+In fact, it's a topic that I've even done a few [talks](https://jonbellah.com/speaking/) and written a few [articles](https://css-tricks.com/visual-regression-testing-with-phantomcss/) on in the past.

 React testing (and JS testing, in general) is an incredibly broad topic with a lot of nuance.
+It's impossible to cover the breadth of test scenarios and methdologies, in addition to every Jest feature, in a single post.

-In this post, I primarily want to focus on exploring some of the basic "what's" and "why's" of, as well as a few best practices for, testing React applications.
+So, in this post, I'd primarily like to focus on exploring some of the basic "what's" and "why's" of testing React applications with Jest, then finish off with a few best practices.

 ### Why Jest?